What are you looking for? Type it here...

 Sections, a free benefit of membership, provide members from diverse areas of sleep research with opportunities to share interests, methodologies and research regarding sleep.
 Sign up for a section when you join or renew your membership.

 Members of the Basic Sleep Research Section have research interests in areas such as neuroscience, genetics, cell biology, endocrinology and physiology.
 From these perspectives, animal and/or human research is aimed at understanding the molecular, neurophysiological or neuronal mechanisms controlling the sleep-wake cycle and states.
 Research also comprises the phylogeny, ontogeny and general physiology of sleep.
-Note that the Directory is searchable by Section.

 Section Head: Jonathan Wisor, PhD

 Members of the Circadian Rhythms Research Section have research interests in interactions between sleep and biological rhythms.
 These interests range from elucidating the molecular, genetic, neural and physiological nature of these interactions to understanding how these processes interrelate across development and aging.
 Research also includes human circadian studies in healthy individuals and circadian sleep disorder patients.

 Members of the Sleep and Behavior Research Section have research interests in sleep and wakefulness throughout the life cycle.
 Sleep deprivation and sleep loss, development, aging, pharmacological influences on sleep, gender differences, sleep and performance, and dreaming are among the interests of this Section.